 Researching spring break ideas?
-Here are a collection of places guaranteed to make lasting memories for an entire week or a long weekend, and they are all within reach of Atlanta.
+Here are a collection of spring break destinations guaranteed to make lasting memories for an entire week or a long weekend, and they are all within reach of Atlanta.

-Our 18 recommended spring break destinations for 2018 include towns in Georgia, cities just over the border, and a handful of places that require an (affordable) jaunt in a plane.
+Our 17 recommendations for your 2019 spring break getaway include towns in Georgia that promise not to break the bank, cities just over the border, and a handful of places that require an (affordable) jaunt on a plane.

 Nestled in the Upper Western section of South Carolina’s Freshwater Coast, the Old 96 District is home to amazing outdoor adventures, a haven for history buffs and the location of the most remarkable attractions and places of interest.
 Explore more than 150 miles of hiking, biking and walking trails.
 Or paddleboard across one of three pristine freshwater lakes.
 Step back in time to relive a time in history that changed our culture and country.